oracle/db-sharding/README.md

 # Oracle Sharding Tools Library

+# Oracle Sharding Tools Library

+This library provides Oracle Sharding tools for the following :

+* Terraform scripts for deployment of Oracle sharded database.
-This library provides Oracle Sharding routing implementation for use in client applications.
+* Mid-tier routing for use in Oracle sharded database client applications.
+* Routing implementations for use in Oracle sharding client applications.

 NOTE: this is a *beta* 0.1 version of the library.